The Theatre School > Admission > Graduate Admission > Tuition & Aid

 Chicago Shakespeare Theater, plus an additional annual scholarship of $5,000 to $7,000; the salary and scholarship combined is generally equal to the cost of tuition.
 Scholarships are awarded in the admissions decision letter.

 To be considered for a need-based financial aid package, applicants must submit a valid Free Application for Federal Student Aid (FAFSA).
 This is the only application required for need-based financial aid and is not required for consideration for a Theatre School Scholarship.
-Typically, need-based aid for graduate students is in the form of student loans.
-All students, regardless of financial need or ability to file a FAFSA, are welcome to pursue part-time work (either on or off campus) during their time in the program.
+Typically, need-based aid for graduate students is in the form of federal student loans.

 The FAFSA becomes available starting on

-October 1 each year and can either be submitted through a hard copy (generally available from high school guidance counselor offices or college financial aid offices) or online at
+October 1 each year and can either be submitted online at

 studentaid.gov.
 To have your FAFSA results reported to The Theatre School, enter DePaul University's FAFSA code, 001671, in the college section.